kubernetes/website/docs/concepts/cluster-administration/cluster-administration-overview.md

 * [Using Admission Controllers](/docs/admin/admission-controllers/) explains plug-ins which intercepts requests to the Kubernetes API server after authentication and authorization.

-* [Using Sysctls in a Kubernetes Cluster](/docs/concepts/cluster-administration/sysctl-cluster/) describes to an administrator how to use the `sysctl` command-line tool to set kernel parameters .
+* [Using Sysctl in a Kubernetes Cluster](/docs/concepts/cluster-administration/sysctl-cluster/) describes to an administrator how to use the `sysctl` command-line tool to set kernel parameters .

 * [Auditing](/docs/tasks/debug-application-cluster/audit/) describes how to interact with Kubernetes' audit logs.